lydtechconsulting/component-test-framework/README.md

 1. visit https://start.spring.io
 2. Choose Maven, accept the defaults for other fields, choose a project name & add the following dependencies:
-   3. `Spring Web` - this project will have a simple Rest Controller
+   a. `Spring Web` - this project will have a simple Rest Controller
-   4. `Spring Boot Actuator` - the application health endpoint is a helpful way to know the service has started
+   b. `Spring Boot Actuator` - the application health endpoint is a helpful way to know the service has started
 3. Generate the project and open in your favourite IDE
 4. Add a simple REST controller `MyController.java` that responds with a fixed string:
 ```java